-Item Numbers 1. - 6.
-If you used anyone as an interpreter to read the Instructions and questions on this application to you in a language in which you are fluent, the interpreter must fill out this section, provide his or her name, the name and address of his or her business or organization (if any), his or her daytime telephone number, and his or her email address (if any).
-The interpreter must also certify that he or she has read the Acknowledgement of Appointment at USCIS Application Support Center in Part 14. to you in the same language in which you are fluent.
+Item Numbers 1. - 7.
+If you used anyone as an interpreter to read the Instructions and questions on this application to you in a language in which you are fluent, the interpreter must fill out this section, provide his or her name, the name and address of his or her business or organization (if any), his or her daytime telephone number, his or her mobile telephone number(if any), and his or her email address (if any).
 The interpreter must sign and date the application.
-USCIS will reject your Form N-400 if it is not signed by the interpreter you used to interpret the questions on the application.

 Part 15.
-Contact Information, Statement, Certification, and Signature of the Person Preparing this Application, If Other Than the Applicant
+Contact Information, Declaration, and Signature of the Person Preparing this Application, if Other Than the Applicant

 Item Numbers 1. - 8.
 This section must contain the signature of the person who completed your application, if other than you, the applicant.
 If the same individual acted as your interpreter and your preparer, that person should complete both Part 14. and Part 15.
 If the person who completed this application is associated with a business or organization, that person should complete the business or organization name and address information.
-Anyone who helped you prepare this application MUST sign and date the application.
+Anyone who helped you complete this application MUST sign and date the application.
 A stamped or typewritten name in place of a signature is not acceptable.
-Anyone who helped you prepare your application must also certify that he or she has read the Acknowledgement of Appointment at USCIS Application Support Center in Part 15. to you, and that you informed him or her that you understood the ASC Acknowledgement.
-If the person who helped you prepare your application is an attorney or accredited representative, he or she must also submit a completed Form G-28, Notice of Entry of Appearance as Attorney or Accredited Representative, or Form G-28I, Notice of Entry of Appearance as Attorney or Accredited Representative In Matters Outside the Geographical Confines of the United States, along with your application.
+If the person who helped you prepare your application is an attorney or accredited representative whose representation extends beyond preparation of the application, he or she may be obliged to also submit a completed Form G-28, Notice of Entry of Appearance as Attorney or Accredited Representative, along with your application.
 USCIS will reject your Form N-400 if it is not signed by the preparer you used to prepare the questions on the application.